CookieDookie/Morph-Addon/Mobs Information.md

 - Iron Golems and Snow Golems attack you
 - Receives iron axe like the real vindicators
 - Have attack damage of 2.5 hearts and 6.5 hearts with an iron axe
-- Shows arms when holding weapons
+- Shows arms when holding weapons (BUGGED, MORPH-8)
 - Have a gray skin compared to villagers

 ## **Cod**